 That’s why we have curated the top 7 best treadmills that protect bad knees from pain/injury by prioritizing cushioning, inclination, and speed.

-NordicTrack T 6.5 Si treadmill is an entry-level treadmill equipped with FlexSelect Cushioning, which helps the user mimic the outside running surface or even add extra cushioning to minimize the impact on the injured joints.
+NordicTrack T 6.5 Si is an entry-level and compact treadmill equipped with FlexSelect Cushioning, which helps the user mimic the outside running surface or even add extra cushioning to minimize the impact on the injured joints.

 The free iFit membership helps the user access live fitness classes where you are helped with cushioning, speed, and inclination levels by your expert trainer.